 The Pre-Wash cycle features a brief period of agitation to help remove heavy soils and stains that need pretreatment.

-- Use warm water for prewashing stained laundry (hot water can set stains).
-See page 12 for stain removal information. - After the Pre-Wash cycle ends, add detergent and set a new wash cycle.
+- Use warm water for prewashing stained laundry.
+(Hot water can set stains.)
+See pages 13-15 for stain removal information. - After the Pre-Wash cycle ends, add detergent and set a new wash cycle.